 Section 8: Remuneration

-The members of the Governing Board, the liaison committee and other committees are unpaid.
+The members of the Governing Board, a committee of VL Group chairpersons and other committees are unpaid.
 Extraordinary expenses relating to their activities may be defrayed by the Society as directed by the Governing Board.

 Section 9: Financial statements and audit